Last updated: 2022-03-16

 As a practical tool of project time management in terms of controlling the project schedule on work package level, we find the Gantt chart.
 It is a simple, but powerful tool that helps to indicate - not yet solve any problems with - the current project status in terms of time schedule.

 Both, using network diagram and Gantt chart, are convenient methods of time tracking.
 The first emphasizes logical inter-dependencies, the latter focuses on actual time used, compared with time planned, for each work package.
-Pre-condition is the availability of project time sheets (you find a template in sub-section Free Project Management Tools).
-Contemporary time sheets are an essential part of the records – not only for project time management but also for all claim-relevant events and problems.
+Pre-condition is the availability of project time sheets (you find a template in section Free Downloads).
+Contemporary time sheets are an essential part of the project records – not only for project time management but also for all claim-relevant events and problems.
 So, we have to make sure that all those who contribute to our project keep records about time spent, work done, and results achieved, for each individual work package.

 On project level, we use milestone trend analysis (MTA) to indicate the project status in terms of time schedule (in sub-section Project Management Dashboard we explain how MTA works).